tobenxe/twitter-digest/README.md

 - A netlify account
 - A sendgrid account + API key
-- A twitter developer account + API key
+- A twitter developer account + API key & secret
 - An easycron account (or whatever cron service you like really)
 - An email [o_o]